 - Prolonged membrane rupture

-A number of complications arising during pregnancy can also increase the risk of ischemic neonatal stroke.
+Several complications arising during pregnancy can also increase the risk of ischemic neonatal stroke.

-Hemorrhagic strokes in newborns are less common and they are often linked with the following causes:
+Hemorrhagic strokes in newborns are less common, and they are often linked with the following causes:

 - Damage to blood vessels caused by head injuries (often suffered during childbirth)